 However now there is more to consider.

-Whilst policies bought before mid March for travel arranged before that time may well be cover cancellation for cancellation (depending on the particular policy you purchased) those bought later, or trip arranged after will not as Coronavirus is a 'known event' and insurers declared that they would not cover it in future.
+If you have an existing travel insurance bought before mid March for travel arranged before that time it may also cover for cancellation (depending on the particular policy you purchased).
+Policies bought later, or trips arranged after are unlikely to be covered unless the policy specifically includes such cover as Coronavirus is a 'known event' and insurers declared that they would not cover it in future.